szczyglis-dev/py-gpt/docs/source/plugins_list.rst

 ---------------------

 The plugin integrates vision capabilities across all chat modes, not just Vision mode.
 Once enabled, it allows the model to seamlessly switch to vision processing in the background whenever an image attachment or vision capture is detected.

+**Tip:** When using ``Vision (inline)`` by utilizing a plugin in standard mode, such as ``Chat`` (not ``Vision`` mode), the ``+ Vision`` special checkbox will appear at the bottom of the Chat window.
+It will be automatically enabled any time you provide content for analysis (like an uploaded photo).
+When the checkbox is enabled, the vision model is used.
+If you wish to exit the vision model after image analysis, simply uncheck the checkbox.
+It will activate again automatically when the next image content for analysis is provided.

 **Options**